Learn When and How to Blanch Vegetables This Harvest

 - Mushroom – wipe them clean with a towel.
 Washing will cause them to discolor.

-Some crops MAY require blanching.
-These usually call for minimal blanch time in boiling water, and you may find that you’ll have great success skipping it all together.
-The texture once thawed or rehydrated remains good for soups, stews, and casseroles.
-These have a six to eight-month freezer storage life, and a year for dehydrated vegetables.
-It is best only to prepare what you will use in one year and continually rotate your supplies.
+With some vegetables, you can end the cooking process of blanching all together.
+These vegetables usually call for minimal blanch time in boiling water.
+However, you may find that you’ll have great success skipping the process entirely.
+Without blanching, once thawed or rehydrated, the texture of some vegetables remains good for soups, stews, and casseroles.
+The freezer storage life will roughly be around six to eight months.
+If you are dehydrating these crops, then they can last for up to one year.
+It is best to only prepare what you will use in one year and continually rotate your supplies.

 The key to these no blanch vegetables is the way you cut them before processing.
-The pieces are small enough that you can usually skip blanching.
-These vegetables should be thoroughly cleaned, chopped and towel dried, getting out any excess moisture.
+The pieces are small enough and that is what allows you to skip the blanching process altogether.
+Skip the cooking process of blanching and clean, chop, and towel dry the vegetables instead.
+Be sure to get out any excess moisture.

 - Green Beans – French sliced or cut into one-inch pieces